-Novel biologics, on the other hand bring a different set of challenges.
+Novel biologics, on the other hand, bring a different set of challenges.
 While there is no direct external pressure on market launch timelines, novel biologics ideally should reach the clinic at a shorter lead time as the fate of the molecule is solely determined by its performance in clinical trials.
-In the past, there were several examples where novel biologics either failed in the advanced stages of clinical trials or discontinued due to the availability of alternate relatively low-cost therapies.
+In the past, there were several examples where novel biologics either failed in the advanced stages of clinical trials or were discontinued due to the availability of alternate relatively low-cost therapies.
 In some of these cases, the dedicated manufacturing capacities for the novel molecules installed by the sponsors turned out to be over capacities due to product failures.

-Factors discussed above influence big pharma companies to explore partnership opportunities with CMOs to meet existing supply shortages, balance the market/technology-related risks and defer investments until key milestones in clinical trials and/or market uptake are achieved.
+The factors discussed above influence big pharma companies to explore partnership opportunities with CMOs to meet existing supply shortages, balance the market/technology-related risks and defer investments until key milestones in clinical trials and/or market uptake are achieved.

-Despite the challenges, market studies reveal that many new players are entering biosimilars business adding more and more products to the pipeline.
+Despite the challenges, market studies reveal that many new players are entering the biosimilars business adding more and more products to the pipeline.
 This is mainly driven by the fact that more legacy reference products will go off-patent in the near future.
-Medium and small size pharma companies look for long term partnerships with CMOs owing to the immediate availability of manufacturing expertise, highly skilled human resources and state-of-the-art facilities.
-By this way, medium and small size pharma companies can avoid upfront capital investments to build R&D and clinical manufacturing facilities.
+Medium and small size pharma companies look for long term partnerships with CMOs owing to the immediate availability of manufacturing expertise, highly skilled human resources, and state-of-the-art facilities.
+In this way, medium and small size pharma companies can avoid upfront capital investments to build R&D and clinical manufacturing facilities.

 In recent years the biopharma CMO industry is extremely active and growing both in terms of business volumes and global reach.
-New large scale clinical/commercial manufacturing facilties have been commissioned by CMO players in India and China paving way for cost effective manufacturing of biologics with highest quality standards.
-In particular, India offers abundant talents with global exposure and time-tested expertise in GMP manufacturing and specialty services.
+New large scale clinical/commercial manufacturing facilties have been commissioned by CMO players in India and China paving way for cost effective manufacturing of biologics with the highest quality standards.
+In particular, India offers abundant talents with global exposure and time-tested expertise in GMP manufacturing and specialty services